Henrik Kildentoft: FK Haugesund

 Kildentoft signed for Norwegian club FK Haugesund on a three-year contract in January 2013, and played 17 matches for his new club in the debut season.
 He scored his only goal for the club in the 2–1 defeat against Tromsø on 28 April 2013.
 In 2014, he was loaned out to 1. divisjon club Hønefoss BK for the first half of the season.
 After his return to Haugesund, he sat on the bench for one Tippeliga match before he was released from the club.

 Hønefoss BK

 Kildentoft signed for Hønefoss on free transfer on 1 August 2014, in effect making his loan spell permanent.
 He scored his first goal for the club on 14 September 2014, in the 4–1 win against HamKam.

 International career

 On 9 May 2006, Kildentoft was selected for the Denmark U21 national team squad for UEFA U-21 Championship 2006 in Portugal.

 Personal life

-Henrik Kildentoft has stated that his favorite football player is defender Alessandro Nesta, and that he is a fan of A.C.
-Milan, whom he wishes to one day play for.
+During his playing career, Kildentoft stated that his favourite football player was defender Alessandro Nesta and that he was a fan of Milan, expressing a desire to play for the club one day.